StructuralMike/MMMM/readme.md

 - 'restrict_boss_items' (ambrosia) is rolled if there are any non-wild dungeon items

 ## key_logic_algorithm:
-- Set to "partial" if door_shuffle, entrance, wild small keys, or keypotdropshuffle is on
+- Always set to "partial".

 ## triforcehunt:
 - Triforce Goal is rolled as a fraction of the available item pool.
 I.e 30 = 30 in 216, but in pottery lottery 30 = 152